 TBI is a private institution and reserves the right to restrict access and movement of staff, students, visitors, and others who are conducting business on site.
-The campus is accessible to members of the TBI community and visitors during normal business hours Monday through Friday, Saturday from 8:00 a.m. to 4:00 p.m. and for special events.
-TBI is located at 29 E. Madison Street on the Lower Level and 9th floor in Chicago, Illinois.
-The 29 E. Madison building has a security guard who is present Monday through Friday from 7:00 a.m. to 9:00 p.m., Friday from 7:00 a.m. to 5:00 p.m. and Saturday from 8:00 a.m. to 4:00 p.m.
+The campus is accessible to members of the TBI community and visitors during normal business hours Monday through Friday from 8:30a.m. to 5:00p.m.
+TBI is located at 29 E Madison Street, Chicago, IL.
+The school is located on the Lower Level and some administrative offices are on the 9th floor.
+The 29 E Madison building has a security guard who is present 24 hours a day, seven days a week.
+Access to the school during non-business hours is restricted and must have prior authorization.
+Admittance during non-business hours must also require sign-in and sign-out at the building's security front desk.
 Additional security arrangements can be made upon request.
-Access to the school during non-business hours is restricted and must be coordinated with the office of the 29 E. Madison building management.
+Access to the school during non-business hours is restricted and must be coordinated with the office of the 29 E Madison building management.
 Exterior doors are locked and secured by the building maintenance personnel.